Our Organization & Movement to End Hunger

 Yes.
-Once meals are packaged and collected in our warehouse to total 285,120 for a full container, the local Program Manager will notify the meal packaging host organization by email with details of the shipment: where they are being shipped, who will be receiving them and, when available, photos of the meals arriving at their destination.
+Once meals are packaged and collected in our warehouse to total 285,120 for a full container, the local Community Engagement Manager will notify the meal packaging host organization by email with details of the shipment: where they are being shipped, who will be receiving them and, when available, photos of the meals arriving at their destination.

 We invite and encourage groups that are interested in packaging meals to recommend worthy in-country partners to distribute the meals that they package.
 Rise Against Hunger will evaluate prospective meal recipients to validate their accountability and in order to ensure that the meals will be received, stored, secured and distributed effectively as explained above.

 It is important to note that the application and approval process can take several months, meaning that the application process needs to begin at least nine months before the packaging event.

 Rise Against Hunger’s priority is to meet our existing commitments before we add new partners.
 Lastly, we require that the group package a full 20-foot (142,560 meals) or 40-foot container (285,120 meals) to support the designated in-country recipient shipment.

 Any organization can apply for Rise Against Hunger meals regardless of whether a volunteer group intends on packaging meals specifically for them.

 Groups interested in partnership can start the process by visiting our Partner With Us page.
 Before completing an application, we recommend taking some time to read through the page.
 You will see information about how to apply under each partnership section.
 They will be reviewed separately, utilizing different approval metrics.
 Please take your time reviewing and completing the application.